a-barletta/a-barletta.github.io/_posts/2023-11-1-Pink:-A-Barbie-Movie-Post.md

 It’s okay to not like the _Barbie_ movie, but don’t hate others for liking it.
 Those who liked the _Barbie_ movie probably just needed someone to articulate how it feels when you are on the receiving end of gender binaries and stereotypes.

 [Greta Gerwig](https://en.wikipedia.org/wiki/Greta_Gerwig) and [Noah Baumbach](https://en.wikipedia.org/wiki/Noah_Baumbach), writers of _Barbie_, took the direction of putting men into the traditionally female role, and what do you know?
 A lot of men lost their minds.
 Again, yeah.
 That’s the point.
-Any person in their right mind would lost it if they were oppressed just because they were born into one gender.
+Any person in their right mind would lose it if they were oppressed just because society favors one gender over the other and they were born into the wrong one.

 And certainly, now that pink has begun to bring women joy, it’s a problem.
 Any woman who likes the color pink is now accused of perpetuating gender stereotypes when in fact they are trying to break them.
 The _Barbie_ movie tried to show women and girls that it’s okay to like the color pink, it’s not just a color for little girls and it also doesn’t have to be every little girl’s favorite color.
 They don’t even have to like pink, but they should be able to like whatever color they want without judgement.